Volatility near record lows a bad omen for stock returns

 Barring the December 2005 episode, the 1-year returns after these VIX lows lagged returns for the 1-year S&P 500 headed into the low volatility period, a Reuters analysis showed.

-The VIX has logged big spikes over 1-year periods following the troughs, sometimes even doubling, albeit from very anaemic levels.
+The VIX has logged big spikes over 1-year periods following the troughs, sometimes even doubling, albeit from very anemic levels.

 For example, the S&P 500 index had gained about 13.7 percent, over the previous 52-weeks on Jan 24, 2007, when the VIX fell to 9.89.
 A year from then, the &P 500 was down 6.12 percent.